Research

 Defining an incident

 Airwars uses an incident-based approach to document harm to civilians from explosive weapons use: each incident is defined as a moment in time and space where sources alleged that an explosive weapon led to the fatality or injury of civilians.
+We are also capturing shooting incidents and ground operations where we can, though our main focus is on explosive weapons.
 This does not include incidents where only militants were killed or injured, however we do capture the details of militants killed or injured in events alongside civilians.

 Airwars assumes civilian status unless otherwise specified.
 Any ambiguity on civilian status is captured within our casualty and belligerent ranges (see below).